The Gilded Serpent presents

 Miles Copeland

 One of the music industry’s most influential figures, Miles Copeland’s career in management stretches back almost 40 years to when he put together a group of go-go dancers in Beirut.
-In London in the 1970s, he represented Wishbone Ash, Joan Armatrading and all sides of progressive rock until he jumped ship, landed in the turbulent ocean of punk, and worked with the Sex Pistols, the Clash, Blondie, etc. In 1978, he became agent for his brother Stewart’s band, The Police, one of the biggest bands of the 1980s.
+In London in the 1970s, he represented Wishbone Ash, Joan Armatrading and all sides of progressive rock until he jumped ship, landed in the turbulent ocean of punk, and worked with the Sex Pistols, The Clash, Blondie, etc. In 1978, he became agent for his brother Stewart’s band, The Police, one of the biggest bands of the 1980s.
 He went on to manage Sting (solo) through seven blockbuster albums in the late 1980s, and introduced Sting to Algerian Raï singer, Cheb Mami, in 1999.
 Their collaboration bloomed with “Desert Rose,” a breakthrough for Arab music that crossed over into mainstream American music and became a phenomenal hit.

 Instead of sitting back on the millions he has earned as a music industry mogul, Miles is out to acquaint Americans with Middle Eastern music- even if he doesn’t earn a dime.
 His affinity for Arab music and culture comes from a youth spent growing up in the Middle East and since September 11, 2001, he has been on a mission to introduce the arts and culture of the region to the West.